pydemull/EPLPA/README.md

 This last step will produce all the objects relating to the analytical process.
 It also will generate the materials that are deemed to be used for a scientific publication.
-Because the pipeline will process 99 accelerometer data file with 15-s epochs and will also generate high resolution figures relating to each accelerometer data file, running the pipeline will take a lot of time, likely around an hour.
+Because the pipeline will process 99 accelerometer data files with 15-s epochs and will also generate high resolution figures related to each accelerometer data file, running the pipeline will take a lot of time, likely around an hour.

 The list of the objects created during the analytical process is shown